 That is okay for a bigger blog, as they can get short term increases in traffic from topical content while also writing content that will still be relevant in a decade’s time.

-If you are on your own, then focussing on the latter is going to be a smarter strategy.
+If you are on your own, then focusing on the latter will be a smarter strategy.